modelix/mps-json-bulk-model-access/README.md

+⚠ This component will soon™ be replaced by a new MPS plgin for bulk model access ⚠

 # MPS JSON bulk model access

 This is a modelix model-api ([modelix model-api](https://github.com/modelix/model-api)) implementation that works against a remote MPS instance model without incremental change support.